AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 In the mongo persistence store, the current implementation uses 2 stacks, one for voting session details, the other for votes.
 To stay asynchronous, we only insert and we don't update records/documents - so we eliminate race conditions.

-So, if there is some view of the data you'd like, we can extend the persistence layer as needed.
+So, if there is some view of the data required, we can extend the persistence layer as needed.

 ## Best Practices